ONSdigital/eq-questionnaire-runner/README.md

 NB: both the Pipfile and Pipfile.lock files are required in source control to accurately pin dependencies.

 ### JavaScript
-To add a new dependency, use `yarn install [package-name]` and just run `yarn` if you need to install all the packages needed for locally.
+To add a new dependency, use `yarn add [package-name]` and just run `yarn` if you need to install all the packages needed for locally.

 ## Testing design system changes (locally) without pushing to actual CDN